 About Our Organization

 LifeStream is a behavioral health and social services organization that provides high-quality treatment, education, care management, rehabilitation, child welfare, primary care and homeless services to children, adolescents, and adults.
-Located in Central Florida, LifeStream primarily serves the residents of Lake and Sumter Counties, with additional programs located in Orange, Marion and Hernando Counties.
+Located in Central Florida, LifeStream primarily serves the residents of Lake, Citrus and Sumter Counties, with additional programs located in Orange, Marion and Hernando Counties.

 Beginning in 1969 as a component of Waterman Memorial Hospital in Eustis, LifeStream became an independent non-profit organization in 1971.
 Since then, LifeStream has grown to twenty-one facilities and fifty-two programs to help those who suffer from mental illness and substance abuse achieve recovery and resiliency.

 Over the years LifeStream has helped hundreds of thousands of individuals across our community.
 In Fiscal Year 2020 alone, LifeStream provided services for 27,644 unduplicated clients.
 Total visits of 415,541.
 Yet with tens of thousands of individuals in need across our community going untreated each year, LifeSteam’s volunteers and staff remain committed to reaching out and empowering individuals to achieve recovery and resiliency in their own lives.